erew123/alltalk_tts/README.md

 7) Start AllTalk with `python script.py`<br><br>

-🔹Anytime you wish to use AllTalk, update its requirements, install some other requirements such as DeepSpeed, you will need to start its Conda Python Environment in the terminal/prompt, which you will do with `conda activate alltalkenv` as long as the Conda executable is accessible at the command prompt/terminal you are in.<br><br>It is fully possible to create a batch file or script file that you can use as a launcher from your Start Menu/Application Launcher that will start the environment and AllTalk for you.
+🟩 Anytime you wish to use AllTalk, update its requirements, install some other requirements such as DeepSpeed, you will need to start its Conda Python Environment in the terminal/prompt, which you will do with `conda activate alltalkenv` as long as the Conda executable is accessible at the command prompt/terminal you are in.<br><br>It is fully possible to create a batch file or script file that you can use as a launcher from your Start Menu/Application Launcher that will start the environment and AllTalk for you.

 Deepspeed and other such things can be installed.
 Please read the relevant instructions for those items, however, make the relevant changes to load your correct Python environment when installing any requirements files and starting AllTalk.<br><br>

+   Any time you need to make changes to AllTalk, or use Finetuning etc, always start your Python environment first.

+   Please read the `🟩 Other installation notes` (also additional voices are available there).

+   Finetuning & DeepSpeed have other installation requirements (depending on your OS) so please read any instructions in the setup utility and refer back here to this page for detailed instructions (as needed).<br><br>

 </details>